Useful information FAQs.

 • Commercial series production of battery electric vehicles (BEV) using sodium-ion-batteries as alternative to lithium-ion-batteries has begun.
 Vulcan believes there is a place for sodium batteries in the market.
 While lithium-ion batteries currently hold certain advantages, such as greater energy efficiency and a more mature technology base, sodium-ion batteries may showcase potential benefits, e.g. in terms of cost and resource availability.
 In the EV sector, sodium-ion batteries will typically be used for smaller vehicle with shorter driving ranges.

-• Embracing technological diversity is key to fostering innovation and sustainability, ensuring that both technologies can coexist and contribute to the EV transition.
+• Embracing technological diversity is key to fostering innovation and sustainability, ensuring that both technologies can coexist and contribute to the green EV transition.

-Geothermal renewable energy production Geothermal Energy
+Geothermal renewable energy production Deep Geothermal Energy

 • Geothermal energy can be used for heating, cooling and to generate electricity.

-• The term “geothermal energy” is a generic term and refers to both near-surface and deep geothermal energy.
-The key difference between the two types lies in the depth of the drilling.
+• The term geothermal energy is a generic term and refers to both near-surface and deep geothermal energy.
+The key difference between the two types lies in the depth of the drilling

 Deep geothermal energy in Germany has the potential to cover over a quarter of Germany’s heating requirements (source Fraunhofer 2022).

-The advantages of geothermal energy are:
+The advantages of deep geothermal energy include:

 • Climate-friendly: When converting geothermal energy into electricity or heat, significantly less CO2 is produced compared to generating energy from coal and other fossil fuels.